AtulSinghAtul/FullStack-JavaScript-Batch-2/Placement Assignment_(Atul Singh)/readme.md

 ## <= EXPRESS QUESTIONS=>

-- ## Answer 1 :-
+- ## Answer 1 Express ->
   [Create a simple server using Express and connect with backend and create an endpoint “/post” which sends 20 posts](<https://github.com/AtulSinghAtul/FullStack-JavaScript-Batch-2/tree/main/Placement%20Assignment_(Atul%20Singh)/express-questions/answer-1>)

 ---

-- ## Answer 2 :- [Explain a middleware and create a middleware that checks is user authenticated or not then send data of post](<https://github.com/AtulSinghAtul/FullStack-JavaScript-Batch-2/tree/main/Placement%20Assignment_(Atul%20Singh)/express-questions/answer-2/Middleware-Authentication-App>)
+- ## Answer 2 Express -> [Explain a middleware and create a middleware that checks is user authenticated or not then send data of post](<https://github.com/AtulSinghAtul/FullStack-JavaScript-Batch-2/tree/main/Placement%20Assignment_(Atul%20Singh)/express-questions/answer-2/Middleware-Authentication-App>)
   `As implied by the name, middleware acts as a bridge.
 Middleware is a function or utility function (middleware function) that intercepts a request in the middle and calls a utility function.
 These middleware functions execute our middleware code to perform actions (such as authentication and authorization). `